2024.2.12

 THE BLACK LABEL's representative TEDDY announced as the master producer of "I-LAND 2"

-In other words, in 2024, as BLACKPINK surpasses seven years and their activities come to a pause, three girl groups that could potentially become BLACKPINK's successors will debut all at once.
+In other words, in 2024, as BLACKPINK surpasses seven years and their activities settle down, three girl groups that could become BLACKPINK's successors will debut all at once.

-Is it BABYMONSTER, created by YG who brought us BLACKPINK, or is it two yet-to-be-seen groups produced by BLACKPINK's producer TEDDY?
+Will it be BABYMONSTER, produced by YG, or the two yet-to-be-seen groups produced by BLACKPINK's producer TEDDY?

-2024 will be the year of the resurgence of girl groups.
+2024 will be the year of the girl group revival.

 Written by: Nekomachi Peko